OPTIONAL: 3 NIGHT PRE-CRUISE TOUR IN PRAGUE

-You will be met on arrival at Prague Airport and transferred to the lovely Hotel Thalia, located in the center of Prague near Charles Bridge and Wenceslas Square.
+You will be met upon arrival at Prague Airport and transferred to the Prague to the Hotel Eurostars Thalia (or similar), located in the center of Prague near Charles Bridge and Wenceslas Square.

 OPTIONAL TOUR: Take a fun optional excursion to Prague’s own U Flecku Brewery (founded in 1499) with a Pilsner beer tasting and lunch.

 Today is at leisure to explore Prague on your own.
 Highly recommended is an optional walking tour of Old Town and the Jewish Quarter.
 Old Town, dominated by the huge spires of St. Tyn’s Church, has been the center of commercial life in Prague since the Middle Ages.
 Continue into the Jewish Quarter, Europe’s best preserved Jewish ghetto.
 Your guide will provide commentary about the history and insight about Prague’s history and its dynamic Jewish community.
 Or there is a more profound morning tour to the Terezin Memorial, a Czech national monument.
 This Napoleonic military fortress was converted by the Nazis into a WWII concentration camp.
 Tonight, enjoy a special dinner with Moravian wines at the renowned Mlynec Restaurant, overlooking the Vltava River.
 (B,D) NOTE: Tonight, smart casual dress please.